 Where my belonging was questioned, I found home in values, in how I treated people.
 Kindness became the country I returned to.
 It taught me that compassion transcends borders and boardrooms.
 It’s the only language that doesn’t need translation.

-In a world obsessed with KPIs and quarterly results, I’ve chosen to focus on the invisible wins: the colleague who returns from burnout because they felt believed in; the mother who stays in the workforce because her schedule has been made more humane; the intern who becomes a manager because someone saw their worth early.
+In a world obsessed with KPIs and quarterly results, I’ve chosen to focus on the invisible wins: the colleague who returns from burnout because they felt believed in, the mother who stays in the workforce because her schedule has been made more humane, and the intern who becomes a manager because someone saw their worth early.

 I’ve sent flowers to grieving coworkers.
 That’s not fluff.
 That’s foundational.
 That’s culture-building.